Planning-Inspectorate/appeal-planning-decision/.github/PULL_REQUEST_TEMPLATE.md

 ## Important

-Please do not merge from `master` (please only [rebase](https://github.com/foundry4/appeal-planning-decision/wiki/An-intro-to-Git-Rebase)).
+Please do not merge from `main` (please only [rebase](https://github.com/foundry4/appeal-planning-decision/wiki/An-intro-to-Git-Rebase)).
 This keeps the history linear and easier to debug.